 Creating a calming, loving and consistent bedtime routine such as the classic story, song and cuddle.
 This is a simple but effective way to get your toddler down in their crib or bed.

-Put on their sleeping bag/sleep suit bag/sleep onesies
+Put on their sleep sack/sleep suit sack/sleep onesies

-Now that your child has put their toy’s sleeping bag on, it’s time for theirs!
+Now that your child has put their toy’s sleep sack on, it’s time for their pouch!
 This act signals playtime is officially over, and the bedtime routine has begun.